What Is Social Anxiety?

 While, statistically, both sexes suffer from social anxiety almost equally, social anxiety disorder, which is characterized by an extreme fear of being scrutinized and judged by others in social or performance settings, sounds a lot like a mean-girl situation.
 "Social anxiety can be worse for women because we're harder on ourselves—and on other women," says Angert.
 "Plus, culturally, women are expected to be more friendly, more social, and more engaged in all situations."

-Why You Have to Make a Strategy for Socializing
+Why You Need a Social Anxiety Strategy

 2 of 16All photos